 Young people report that schools are locations where students can encounter sexual harm.
-This can involve a range of harmful sexual behaviours from name-calling and sexual bullying to sexual assault.
+This can involve a range of harmful sexual behaviours (HSB) from name-calling and sexual bullying to sexual assault.
 Schools are also places that can provide safety to young people and promote positive ideas about gender and relationships.
-Research indicates that schools need whole-schools approaches to preventing harmful sexual behaviour.
-This needs schools to develop interventions beyond referrals to designated safeguarding leads or social care.
-To do so, schools, multi-agency partners and inspectorates must understand the levers for preventing and intervening into contexts of harm.

-The Contextual Safeguarding team, supported by Ofsted and the Care Quality Commission, have created a range of resources for schools, multi-agency partnerships and inspectorates for tackling harmful sexual behaviour in schools.
-This page provides all resources for schools to assess their own response to harmful sexual behaviour.
-This includes a traffic-light tool for self- assessment, a series of 5 webinars that explain how to use the tool and an online scorecard where you can enter your scores and print tailored reports.
+The Contextual Safeguarding team, supported by a Research Advisory Group, have created a range of resources for schools, multi-agency partnerships and inspectorates for tackling harmful sexual behaviour in schools.
+This page provides all the resources for schools to assess their own response to harmful sexual behaviour.
+This includes guidance to the traffic-light tool for self-assessment; an example completed self-assessment; a range of resources to help schools complete their self-assessment; and finally, an online scorecard where you can enter your scores and print tailored reports.

 Use this scorecard to record assessment scores for your school and print reports.